Chart Color Schemes

 Employment

 Employment growth over the past year was estimated at 1.9%.
-As of June 2025, 6372 residents were employed, with an unemployment rate of 4.6%, 1.2 percentage points above the Australian Capital Territory's (ACT) rate of 3.4%.
-Workforce participation in Ngunnawal was 72.8%, compared to ACT's 69.6%.
-Key industries for employment among residents were public administration & safety, health care & social assistance, and education & training.
+As of June 2025, 6,372 residents are employed.
+The unemployment rate is 0.6% higher than the Australian Capital Territory's rate of 3.4%, with workforce participation at 72.8%, compared to the ACT's 69.6%.
+Leading employment industries include public administration & safety, health care & social assistance, and education & training.

 Frequently Asked Questions - Employment